islandcontroller/armcm-devcontainer/README.md

       cd .vscode/setup
       sudo ./install-rules

+### Serial Monitor
+To access a serial port inside the devcontainer, use the `cu` command as shown below:

+    cu -l <serial port device> -s <baudrate>

+e.g. "`cu -l /dev/ttyACM0 -s 115200`".

+To close the connection, press RETURN/ESC/Ctrl-C, type "`~.`" (tilde, dot) and wait for 3 seconds.

 ## Licensing

 If not stated otherwise, the contents of this project are licensed under The MIT License.
 The full license text is provided in the [`LICENSE`](LICENSE) file.